UCSCLibrary/SimpleVocabPlus/README.md

 This [Omeka] 2.1+ plugin allows administrators to create, edit, and update controlled vocabularies either defined in the repository itself or in the cloud.

-This is an improved fork of the [Simple Vocab Plus] plugin, adding more functions and with a user interface optimized too.
+This is an improved fork of the [Simple Vocab Plus] plugin, adding more functions, extending the scope and with a user interface optimized too.

 New functions: